davidepatti/ultraviolet/README.md

 # UltraViolet
-Using Lightning Topology and Routing Abstractions VIsible On LEveraged Threads
+## Underlying Lightning Topology and Routing Abstractions VIsible On LEvel Timechain

-The goal is to provide a hight-level simulation platform for the Bitcoin Lightning Network hiding the complexity of the underlying elements.
+The goal is to provide a high-level simulation platform for the Bitcoin Lightning Network, abstracting some complexity of the underlying elements while still providing a timechain-level accuracy.

-Ultraviolet (UV) makes a massive usage of threads to make each Lightning UVNode living in its own "behavioural space".
+Ultraviolet (UV) makes a massive usage of threads to make each simulated Lightning Node as living entity in its own "behavioural space".

 The major components of the UV architecture can be summarized as follows:

+- UVNode: an object (one per LN node)  mapping the main functionalities of a running node, implemented as multiple thread instances (e.g., HTLC forwading, Gossip messages, channels management)
+- Timechain: a global thread, representing the blockchain timeflow
+- UVChannel: one instance for each channel, representing the main attributes of
-- UVNetworkManager (a global thread, interacting with other thread via syncronized methods when necessary)
+- UVNetworkManager/Dashboard: a global thread, interacting with other thread via syncronized methods when necessary, to implement the common services (start/stop p2p, timechain, load/restore status etc.)
-- UVNode (multiple thread instances, one per Ligthning UVNode)
-- Timechain (thread)
-- UVChannel (one instance for each channel)

-Also, to facilitate the interaction with simulation environment, two further components are being provided:
-- UVNetworkManager.UVMServer: used to interact with UVNetworkManager via socket
-- UVDashboard: a command line interface
+Main features of Ultraviolet:

+- *Timechain-level simulation*: where UVNodes communicate with each other by means of Gossip/P2P messags, as specificied in the BOLT protocol
+- *Large scale simulation*: Possibility of instantiating thousands of running nodes, where each can be characterized according the tipical node features (funding, channel sizes distribution, frequency of opening/closing, cltv deltas, fees etc..)
+- *Real Topology Testing*: it is possible to import a pre-existing topology from the json output of the "lncli describegraph" command exected in a real node.
+- *Pathfinding and Routing*: it is possible to test the routing of payment invoices, emulating the exchange of HTLC udpate/fulfill messages

 ![what is](uv.png)

 # Quick Start

 from some terminal:
-*java UVNetworkManager*

-from some other terminal:
 *java UVDashboard*